The heroes are looking for something suspicious. Possibly a murderer.

 - Commonplace in Zombie Apocalypse films.
 The heroes see somebody crouched over a body, then the zombie looks up and it's obvious they are eating from the body.

 - Partial example in Harry Potter and the Philosopher's Stone when Harry, Draco and Fang accidentally interrupt Voldemort's unicorn meal in the Forbidden Forest.
 He doesn't turn around, but he does look up, and there is blood on his lips.

 - One of the most iconic moments in the Resident Evil franchise.
 In the first game, a zombie (the first one you ever encounter in the game) does this as he's eating Kenneth.
 This example gets bonus points since you can later find and watch a video of it from Kenneth's perspective filmed on his camera.

-- In The King of Fighters, 'Riot of Blood' Iori does this in one of his desperation moves.
+- In The King of Fighters, 'Riot of the Blood' Iori does this in one of his desperation moves: tackling his enemy to the ground, clawing at them, then momentarily looking back towards the camera before slamming his fists into them.

 - Early in F.E.A.R., Paxton Fettel is occupied over a labcoat's body.
 He looks back at the camera to reveal the blood smeared around his mouth.